+WEATHER CLIMATE

+1. Weather is the momentary state of the

+atmosphere conditions over a longer period of time

-WEATHER CLIMATE Weather is the momentary state of the atmosphere Weather changes quickly, may be within a day or week Climate refers to the average of the weather condition over a longer period of time Climate changes imperceptibly and may be noted after 50 years or even more
+2. Weather changes quickly, may be within a day 2.climate changes imperceptibly and may be

+or week noted after 50 years or even more

-UNITY AND DIVERSITY IN THE MONSOON CLIMATE UNITY OF THE CLIMATE
+UNITY AND DIVERSITY INTHE MONSOON CLIMATE

+UNITY OF THE CLIMATE